 International Physics & Astronomy Educator Program

-ALERT!
-Applications for the Summer 2019 IPA will open on November 1st and close on January 31st.
-Next year's program will run from July 14 to July 20th, 2019.
+Applications for the Summer 2019 IPA are now open and will close on January 31st.
+The program will run from July 14 to July 20th, 2019.

-LIGO's International Physics and Astronomy (IPA) program for educators exciting one week intensive program geared towards high school educators from around the world.
-Based at the LIGO Hanford Observatory, the IPA offers participants opportunities to discuss with and hear from experts in modern physics and astronomy, tour sites of historic and scientific interest, and engage in classroom activities.
-Topics range from nuclear physics to the emerging fields of gravitational wave and multi-messenger astronomy.
-The intent of the IPA is to promote the teaching of modern physics in high schools by providing teachers with the opportunity to deepen their physics knowledge and fuel their passion for physics in an environment where teachers from around the world can exchange knowledge and experience.
+LIGO's International Physics and Astronomy (IPA) program for educators is an exciting one-week intensive program geared towards high school educators from around the world.
+Based at the LIGO Hanford Observatory, the IPA program offers participants opportunities to discuss with and hear from experts in modern physics and astronomy, tour sites of historic and scientific interest, and test out classroom activities that they can use in their home institutions.
+Topics of discussion range from nuclear physics to the emerging fields of gravitational wave and multi-messenger astronomy.
+The intent of the IPA program is to promote the teaching of modern physics in high schools by providing teachers with the opportunity to deepen their physics knowledge and fuel their passion for physics in an environment where teachers from around the world can exchange knowledge and experience.

 The 2019 IPA program will be held at the LIGO Hanford Observatory in eastern Washington State, Sunday, July 14 to Saturday, July 20.
-Participants are expected to attend the entire program.
+Participants must be able to attend the entire program.

 Since the IPA is offered in English, applicants should be fluent in speaking and writing the English language.

 The fee for the program is $300, which is a small fraction of the full program cost.
-The fee helps cover attendee accommodations, meals and transportation to and from the LIGO site.
+The fee helps cover participant accommodations, meals, and transportation to and from LIGO.
 Remaining costs are covered by LIGO and other supporters.

 Participants are responsible for arranging and paying for their travel to and from the Tri-Cities, WA.
-For those flying in for the program, ground transportation to and from the Pasco, WA airport will be provided by LIGO.
+For those flying in for the program, ground transportation to and from the Tri-Cities Airport in Pasco, WA will be provided by LIGO.